thzero/library_server/README.md

-  --patch, --p :: sets the patch, defaults to the current value or 0 --patch_inc, --pi :: increments the patch by one --date, --d :: sets the version date in MM/DD/YYYY format, defaults to current date
+  --patch, --p :: sets the patch, defaults to the current value or 0 --patch_inc, --pi :: increments the patch by one --date, --d :: sets the version date in MM/DD/YYYY format, defaults to current date --package, --pa :: sets the path of the package.json file
 ```

 ### Help